Evil guitars will give you the blues.

 Within 30 minutes of getting home and plugging in, Eddy was seriously regretting having bought the guitar.
 It sounded so full and crisp in the shop but now it was toneless and cutting out.
 He figured the pick-ups must be defective because they seemed to be getting some radio signal; he could hear voices, distorted and distant issuing from his amp.
 It wouldn't stay in tune.
-Again it had sliced his finger, this time tearing his pinky on the fat low E.
+Again it had sliced his finger, this time tearing his pinky on the fat, low E string.

 Eddy was half way to his car keys when a loud PANG! stopped him in his tracks.
 He turned and saw the B string had snapped.
 It swayed like a drunken cobra, a drop of blood dripped down its length.

 PANG! ...
 PANG!

 Two more popped as he watched dumbfounded.
 Then another.

 The last one snapped with such force it slashed the couch cushion, opening a cotton stuffed wound.

 The instrument crashed to the floor as the lasts string broke.

 The body of the guitar swelled, became distended.
 Enamel cracked across the surface, the wood breaking out in what looked like scales.
 All six strings went rigid and stood straight up, pointing at the ceiling.
 As Eddy watched, they began to curve, their needle-sharp tips pointing down towards the floor.
 Three went to one side, three to the other.
 With an abrupt violence, the strings darted down, into the floor, and began to push the guitar up, off the carpet.
 It rose like a bloated insect, struggling to its feet.

 With his heart in his throat, Eddy turned to flee.
 He made it two steps before he tripped and went sprawling.
 A tangle of chords snagged around his ankle, yanking his double stacked amplifier down on top of him.
 The impact of the falling speaker shattered his knee, its weight pinning him to the floor.